DSC-SPIDAL/mlcommons-osmi/README.md

 ```
 singularity shell --nv --home `pwd` tensorflow-serving-gpu_latest.sif
 nvidia-smi #to see if you can use gpus (on node)
-Cd benchmark
+cd benchmark
 tensorflow_model_server --port=8500 --rest_api_port=0 --model_config_file=models.conf >& log &
-Cat log //to check its working
+cat log //to check its working
 lsof -i :8500 // to make sure it an accept incoming directions, doesn’t work on ijob so ignore
 ```
 Edit tfs_grpc_client.py to make sure all the models use float32